wp-plugins/ewww-image-optimizer/readme.txt

 = 1.7.4 =
 * fixed: some settings were set to incorrect defaults after enabling and disabling cloud features
+* fixed: invalid status on some systems for 'tar' command

 = 1.7.3 =
 * fixed: some security plugins disable Optimize More - use install_themes permission instead of edit_themes